PG85/WorldPacker/README.md

 - Edit the mcmod.info file and fill in your mod's information.
 - When you're done rename the worldpacker-1.0.jar file to reflect your mod name + MC version + mod version, for instance: "MyWorldPack-1.10.2-v1.0"
 8. That's it, copy your jar file a /mods/ directory and run the game!

+* Check that your mod is set up correctly by making sure it show up in the mods menu, and the mod logo is displayed in the OTG world creation menu.
+Be sure to use a lowercase name without spaces for the "modid" field in mcmod.info, it should match your modname from WorldPacker.java.